Please note: a valid prescription is required for all prescription medication.

 | 20 mg | As-needed ED or specialist use | May not suit people with interaction or tolerance concerns |

-Generic tablets may differ in shape, color, or markings from brand products, but the active ingredient and labeled strength should match the prescription.
-When appearance changes between refills, it is reasonable to confirm the imprint and manufacturer with the dispensing pharmacy.
+Generic tadalafil tablets may differ in shape, color, or markings from brand-labeled products.
+The active ingredient and labeled strength should still match the prescription.
+If appearance changes between refills, it is reasonable to confirm the imprint and manufacturer with the dispensing pharmacy.

 Storage and Travel Basics

-Store the tablets at room temperature in a dry place, away from excess heat, direct light, and bathroom humidity.
-Avoid leaving them in a parked car, gym locker, or other place where temperature swings are common.
-Keep them in the original labelled packaging and out of reach of children and pets.
+Store tablets at room temperature in a dry place, away from excess heat, direct light, and bathroom humidity.
+Avoid leaving them in a parked car, gym locker, or other location with wide temperature swings.
+Keep the medicine in the original labelled container and out of reach of children and pets.

-Quick tip: Carry the labelled container or a copy of the prescription during travel, especially when crossing borders.
+Quick tip: Carry the labelled container or a prescription copy when crossing borders.

 Side Effects and Safety

 Common side effects can include headache, facial flushing, stuffy nose, indigestion, back pain, muscle aches, and dizziness.
-Some people also notice stomach upset or a feeling of warmth.
-These effects are often mild to moderate, but they matter more in anyone who already has low blood pressure or who takes several cardiovascular medicines.
+Some people also notice stomach upset or a warm feeling.
+These effects are often mild to moderate, but they matter more in anyone who already has low blood pressure or uses several cardiovascular medicines.

 Timing can differ by schedule.
-With as-needed use, side effects may show up the same day.
-With daily use, milder symptoms may be more noticeable during the first several doses and then settle, although that is not something to assume if the reaction is intense or persistent.
+With as-needed use, side effects may appear the same day.
+With daily use, milder symptoms may be more noticeable during the first several doses and then settle, although intense or persistent reactions should not be ignored.

-Tadalafil can also bring attention to symptoms that should not be brushed aside.
-Seek prompt medical care for chest pain, fainting, sudden loss of vision, sudden hearing changes, severe shortness of breath, or an erection that lasts longer than four hours.
-Those problems are uncommon, but they need urgent evaluation.
+Seek urgent medical care for chest pain, fainting, sudden loss of vision, sudden hearing changes, severe shortness of breath, or an erection lasting longer than four hours.
+Those problems are uncommon, but they need prompt evaluation.
+New or severe erection problems paired with exercise intolerance, calf swelling, blood in the urine, or pelvic pain also deserve reassessment rather than repeated self-trial.

 Drug Interactions and Cautions

 The most important interaction is with nitrates, including nitroglycerin products used for chest pain.
-Combining the two can cause a major drop in blood pressure.
-Riociguat, another vasodilator used in certain pulmonary hypertension settings, is also generally not combined with PDE5 inhibitors.
+Combining these medicines can cause a dangerous drop in blood pressure.
+Riociguat, another vasodilator used in some pulmonary hypertension settings, is also generally not combined with phosphodiesterase type 5 inhibitors.

-Why it matters: Nitrates and this medicine together can cause a dangerous fall in blood pressure.
+Why it matters: Nitrates and this medicine together can cause severe low blood pressure.

 Alpha blockers, heavy alcohol use, and some blood pressure medicines can increase dizziness or light-headedness.
 Strong CYP3A4 inhibitors, such as ketoconazole, clarithromycin, or ritonavir, can raise drug levels.
-Kidney or liver impairment may also change how long the medicine stays in the body.
+Kidney or liver impairment may also change how long the medicine remains active in the body.

 People with certain eye conditions, a history of priapism, recent serious cardiovascular events, or unexplained fainting need careful review before starting treatment.
-Before the prescription is finalized, a clinician or pharmacist should review every prescription drug, over-the-counter product, and supplement being used.
-That includes other erectile dysfunction medicines, since combining products in the same class is not made safer by spacing doses apart.
+A clinician or pharmacist should review prescription medicines, over-the-counter products, and supplements, including other erectile dysfunction drugs.

 Compare With Alternatives

-Sildenafil is the comparison people ask about most often.
-It is not simply a weaker or stronger version of this medicine.
-Both are PDE5 inhibitors, but sildenafil tends to have a shorter duration, while this option is known for a longer window of action.
-That difference can change how a person plans dosing, how spontaneous sexual activity feels, and how carefully interacting drugs must be timed.
+Sildenafil is the comparison patients ask about most often.
+It is not simply a weaker or stronger version of tadalafil.
+Both are phosphodiesterase type 5 inhibitors, but sildenafil tends to have a shorter duration, while this medicine is known for a longer window of action.
+That difference can affect planning, side effects, and interaction timing.

-Other PDE5 inhibitors, such as vardenafil or avanafil, may also be considered for erectile dysfunction.
-Choice usually comes down to onset, duration, side effects, food effects, and the rest of the medication list.
-For prostate-related urinary symptoms, clinicians may instead compare this option with alpha blockers or other BPH therapies.
-For pulmonary arterial hypertension, treatment plans often involve specialist-selected alternatives or add-on medicines rather than a simple one-drug swap.
+Other erectile dysfunction options may include vardenafil or avanafil.
+For prostate-related urinary symptoms, clinicians may compare this therapy with alpha blockers, 5-alpha-reductase inhibitors, or other BPH treatments.
+For pulmonary arterial hypertension, specialist plans may involve different or add-on medicines rather than a simple one-drug switch.

 Prescription, Pricing and Access